marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/ssa-operands.rst

 .. index:: Operand Access Routines

-Operands are collected by :samp:`tree-ssa-operands.c`.
+Operands are collected by :samp:`tree-ssa-operands.cc`.
 They are stored inside each statement's annotation and can be accessed through either the operand iterators or an access routine.